hotwax/oms-documentation/Soft Allocation Journey.md

 # Introduction to Soft Allocation Brokering

-Hotwax Commerce's Soft Allocation Brokering feature performs real-time eligibility checks for same-day delivery of items in a customer's shopping cart.
-By evaluating the list of items in the cart along with the customer's zip code, Soft Allocation Brokering ensures compliance with predefined criteria for same-day shipping.
+Hotwax Commerce's Soft Allocation feature performs real-time eligibility checks for the items in a customer's shopping cart.
+By evaluating the list of items in the cart along with the destination zip code, Soft Allocation ensures compliance with predefined criteria set by retailers such as checking if all items can be shipped from one location.

-This process guarantees a seamless and efficient validation of same-day shipping eligibility, aligning with the requirements of various shipping carriers.
+This process alse helps guarantee an efficient validation of shipping eligibility, aligning with the requirements of various specialty shipping carriers.

 Internally, the Soft Allocation process adheres to a structured set of steps:

 ### Step 1: Obtain the customer's latitude and longitude

-To check eligible same-day shipping facilities near the customer, the latitude and longitude coordinates of the customer are required.
+To check eligible shipping facilities near the customer, the latitude and longitude coordinates of the customer are required.
 There are two ways to obtain these coordinates:

 a.
-If the customer inputs their postal code,
+If the customer inputs their postal code:
   - Use the [postcodeLookup](https://github.com/hotwax/oms-documentation/blob/oms1.0/Facility/Post%20code%20lookup.md) API to convert the postal code into latitude and longitude coordinates.
-Know more about postCodeLookup API
+Learn more about how to use the postCodeLookup API and convert postal codes into latitudes and longitudes.

 b.
-If the customer allows access to their system location,
+If the customer allows access to their system location:
   - Obtain the latitude and longitude coordinates directly from their device.